Cooking temperature varies depending on the cut of venison.

 I usually use a digital read thermometer to ensure that I’m as exact as possible while cooking them after they’ve been removed from the oven.

-How do you cook deer meat?
+How long do you cook venison steaks for?

 How long should you cook deer meat?